Sillybutts/PumpActionSkewer/README.md

 Full hardware list/BOM: https://docs.google.com/spreadsheets/d/1T-M-nh51F4b9XmtsPprrcFsghNnCDYY_msC4naolbu8/

 This blaster is compatible with TCV3 rambases, TC ramrods, and TCV3 plungers.
 This blaster uses the same trigger, sear, and mag release as the Skewer, so any replacements for those parts should work.
+You can also use x-orings meant for a TC in this blaster.

 This blaster works with any TC length barrels.
-You can also use x-orings meant for a TC in this blaster.

 This blaster uses TC length springs, such as K25, 788, or SF25/Pro25.

 ## Printing Info

 All STLs were exported in print orientation.
 F3D source files are also provided.

+Infills:
+- 69% 420 Walls
+- - thing
+- - thing
+- - thing

 ## Assembly